viniciusbe/pomohealth/README.md

 yarn dev
 ```

-Create an OAuth App on [Github](https://github.com/settings/developers) for the authentication and then set GITHUB variables on .env.local.
+Create an OAuth App [here](https://github.com/settings/developers) for the authentication and then set GITHUB variables on .env.local.
 Also set your mongodb variables.

 The application should run on http://localhost:3000/.